spokenweb/spokenweb-metadata-scheme/docs/4-metadata-fields.rst

 This refers to the production scenario of the recording and is determined by the circumstances under which the recording was produced, as well as its intended audience and purpose.
 [26]_

-Select the appropriate Production Context from the dropdown menu, see definitions below (note that only one Production Context should be applicable to a single artifact):
+Enter the appropriate Production Context, see definitions below (note that only one Production Context should be applicable to a single artifact):

   * Audiobook: A recording of a oral reading of a book designed for commercial distribution and consumption.
   * Broadcast: A recording of a radio broadcast.